javaee/j1-hol/ex-jsonb-beanval.md

 ## Create a JAX-RS Web service

-Right click on the project, select *"New"* and *"Java Cless"*, enter an appropriate class name, eg. *"JsonBBeanValPracticeService"*.
+Right click on the project, select *"New"* and *"Java Class"*, enter an appropriate class name, eg. *"JsonBBeanValPracticeService"*.
 Make sure to specify a package where you code will reside, eg. *"org.j1hol"* then *"finish"*.

 Annotate your class with the `@Path` annotation, specifying an appropriate path for our web service, eg. `@Path("jsonbbeanval")`.